destructrice/ee250-lab5/README.md

   ### Question 9: What did you observe from the plot?
 How does the signal strength change as you move between locations?
   ###             Why do you think signal strength is weaker in certain locations?

+Signal strength is weaker in certain locations because of obstacles and distance to the router.
+We measured the signal strength at every table and corner in VHE 205.
+The tables had lower signal strength than the corners, likely because there are people and chairs that serve as obstacles for the signals.

   ### Question 10: Do you notice any trends in the data?
   ###              How does it differ from Part 1?